temporalio/features/docs/system-nexus.md

 the transfer type is what remains after leaving the isolate.
 TypeScript therefore stores the derived context in `__temporal_system_context` metadata on the JSON envelope so it can be reused outside the isolate.

-## Adding an operation

-Adding a System Nexus operation requires generated transfer types, a serialization-context factory, a discoverable protobuf service and method descriptor, and payload-visitor coverage for every nested payload field.